Dick Beals: Career

-In 1935, an old schoolmate of Beals' mom who was working for the Jam Handy studios, which was producing advertising motion pictures and other film short subjects, was looking for small children to appear in their feature films.
-Eventually, Beals' mom agreed and Beals would begin acting in several Jam Handy films at the age of eight years old over the next couple of years before attending college.
+In 1935, an old schoolmate of Beals' mother who was working for the Jam Handy studios, which was producing advertising motion pictures and other film short subjects, was looking for small children to appear in their feature films.
+Eventually, Beals' mother agreed and Beals would begin acting in several Jam Handy films at the age of eight years old over the next couple of years before attending college.

 In January 1949, as a senior at MSU, Beals got a call to do a radio commercial for WXYZ, Detroit.
 After the show, the director asked him to be on call for all the children's voices as well as those of small, talking animals on all three network radio shows produced by WXYZ: The Lone Ranger, Green Hornet and Challenge of the Yukon.

 Beals was a member of the cast of The Hudson Sketchbook, the "first regularly scheduled TV program to go on the air in Detroit," on the original WWJ-TV (now WDIV-TV).

 In 1952, after performing in an episode of The Green Hornet, WXYZ station manager Jack McCarthy referred Beals to Forrest Owen of Wade Advertising.
 Owen showed Beals a rendering of a proposed product spokesman for their client, Alka-Seltzer and had him record a voice audition.
 Four months later, Beals was notified that he had been selected as the voice for Speedy Alka-Seltzer as well as the voice of Sticky, the Vaseline mascot.

 Beals moved to Los Angeles where he continued making commercials as Speedy Alka-Seltzer and also provided voices for other commercials, such as Alka-Seltzer, Oscar Mayer, the Campbell Soup Kids, and Bob's Big Boy.
 Beals recorded his first Speedy Alka-Seltzer television commercial in 1953, doing a total of 225 in his career.

 In 1952, Beals was hired to do the voice for Andy Panda and Oswald The Lucky Rabbit in the animated short Team Play produced by Walter Lantz for Autolite.
 The following year, Beals voiced Ralph Phillips, a Walter Mitty-type boy in From A to Z-Z-Z-Z by Warner Bros.
 Cartoons.
 The cartoon was nominated for an Academy Award.

 Beals continued doing voices for Warner Bros.
-Cartoons cartoons, often as uncredited secondary characters.
+Cartoons animated short films, often as uncredited secondary characters.
 When Hanna-Barbera started with The Flintstones, and then The Jetsons, Beals provided many of the children's voices on those shows, sometimes performing several different minor characters on the same show.
 One of his recurring roles was as Mr. Spacely's son Arthur on The Jetsons with the exception of season 3.